Shadow Alchemy

 We all carry a shadow—whether we are aware of it or not.

-Your shadow is made up of the parts of you that had to be hidden in order to belong: your rage, your sensuality, your sexuality, your sadness, your desire, your brilliance.
+Your shadow is made up of the parts of you that were hidden in order to belong: Your rage.
+Your sensuality.
+Your sadness.
+Your desire.
+Your brilliance.

 The parts you were told were too much, not enough, or unsafe.

-Shadow work is how we begin to choose something new.
+Shadow alchemy is how we begin to choose something new.

 Shadow work is rooted in depth psychology—it invites us into integration: the process of becoming whole by reclaiming what was once fragmented.
 It also calls us into embodiment—out of the head and into our honesty.
 Into the truth of our inner experience.